orb-community/orb-website/docs/documentation/advanced_policies.md

     ```
 ## Input section

-The input section specifies what data streams the policy will be using for analysis, in other words, this specifies what data the agent should be listening in on, and is defined at the agent level. <br>
+The input section specifies what data streams the policy will be using for analysis, in other words, this specifies what data the agent should be listening in on, and is defined at the [agent level](/documentation/orb_agent_backend/#pktvisor-configuration). <br><br>
-3 types of input are supported: `pcap`, `flow` and `dnstap`.
-For each input type, specific configuration, filters and tags can be defined.<br><br>
 <span style="color:blue">Required fields:</span><br>
 `input_type` - the type of input.
 This field will be validated with the type of tap indicated by the `tap` parameter or by the `tap selector` .
 If the types are incompatible, the policy will fail.<br>

-`tap` - the name given to this input in the tap/agent configuration  or `tap_selector` -  tags to match existing agent [taps](../running_orb_agent/#agent-taps).
+`tap` - the name given to this input in the tap/agent configuration  or `tap_selector` -  tags to match existing agent [taps](/documentation/orb_agent_backend/#pktvisor-configuration).
 If `tap_selector` is used, it can be chosen whether taps with any of the tags or with all tags will be attached.